-3.0 ENVIRONMENTAL MONITORING ACTIVITIES FOR FY01
+3.0 ENVIRONMENTAL MONITORING ACTIVITIES FOR FY03

-This section describes the periodic sampling and analysis selected for FY 2001 to achieve the objectives of the EMP.
-These EMIFY01 activities will be implemented in conjunction with the program objectives defined as the EMG and program protocols described in the SAG.
+This section describes the periodic sampling and analysis selected for FY03 to achieve the objectives of the EMP.
+These EMIFY03 activities will be implemented in conjunction with the program objectives defined as the EMG and program protocols described in the SAG.
 This section of the EMIFY summarizes the sampling locations, frequencies, and analytes of concern.
 The SAG details the specific sampling and analytical protocols necessary for field implementation.
-Characterization efforts, monitoring to support treatability studies, and remedial action confirmation sampling are considered non-periodic monitoring activities outside of the scope of the EMIFY, and are implemented through issuance of WD.
+Characterization efforts, monitoring to support treatability studies, and remedial action confirmation sampling are considered non-periodic monitoring activities outside of the scope of the EMIFY, and are implemented through issuance of WDs, unless otherwise captured in other implementation plans.

-3.1 AIR MONITORING AND DIRECT RADIATION MONITORING
+3.1 AIR MONITORING AND DIRECT GAMMA RADIATION MONITORING